hammerlab/ketrew/README.md

 data-structure. `Ketrew.Client.submit_workflow` is used to submit that datastructure to the engine.

-A workflow is a graph of targets (nodes).
+A workflow is a graph of “workflow-nodes” (sometimes called “targets”).

-There are three kinds of links (edges) between targets:
+There are three kinds of links (edges) between nodes:

-- `depends_on`: targets that need to be ensured or satisifed before a target can start,
+- `depends_on`: nodes that need to be ensured or satisifed before a node can start,
-- `on_failure_activate`: targets that will be activated if the target fails, and
+- `on_failure_activate`: nodes that will be activated if the node fails, and
-- `on_success_activate`: targets that will be activated only *after* a target succeeds.
+- `on_success_activate`: nodes that will be activated only *after* a node succeeds.

 See the `Ketrew.EDSL.workflow_node` function documentation for details.
 Any